'I've not had a big enough impact on the team': Agar reveals why he has quit as Rhinos coach

 Former Leeds Rhinos coach Richard Agar has given a searingly honest explanation of why he stepped down from the role.

-Agar quit yesterday, after almost three years in charge, with Rhinos third from bottom in Betfred Super League and having lost five of their six games this season.
+Agar quit this morning (Monday) , after almost three years in charge, with Rhinos third from bottom in Betfred Super League and having lost five of their six games this season.

 The 50-year-old, who will remain at the club in a capacity yet to be decided, took the unusual step of facing a press conference less than an hour after the news was announced.